University of Illinois College of Law, J.D.

 Recent Projects for Private Sector Clients:

-Senior Care Facilities – Chicago and Suburbs.
-Represent national owners and developers of assisted living/skilled nursing and Continuing Care Retirement facilities in Chicago and the suburbs in obtaining necessary zoning, subdivision, and other development approvals
+- Senior Care Facilities – Chicago and Suburbs.
+Represent various national and regional owners and developers of senior housing, including independent living, assisted living, memory care, and skilled nursing facilities (and combined Continuing Care Retirement facilities).
+These senior living facilities are located in Chicago and the suburbs (including Hinsdale, Glen Ellyn, Glenview, Addison, Lincolnshire, and Naperville) in obtaining necessary annexation, zoning, subdivision, and other development approvals.

 Recent Projects for Public Sector Clients: